fxsih/NOVA/nova_context.md

   - Language-specific artist suggestions
   - Malayalam language support
   - Downloads playlist for offline playback of downloaded songs
+  - **PERSISTENT SEEKBAR/PROGRESS UPDATES AFTER APP REOPEN**: Fixed issue where seekbar would not update after reopening the app by ensuring the coroutine scope for progress updates is always re-initialized in the service lifecycle.
+Now, the progress bar always updates correctly after service or player rebuilds.
+  - **ROBUST COROUTINE SCOPE MANAGEMENT**: Refactored MusicPlayerServiceImpl and MusicPlayerService to manage the coroutine scope and its SupervisorJob explicitly, re-initializing on service creation and cancelling on destruction.
+This ensures all progress and playback coroutines are always active and cleaned up properly.

 ## Key Features Implemented
 1. Music Library Management